StackTips

 Check out the Dozer framework documentation here for more details.

 MapStruct is a code generator that greatly simplifies the implementation of mappings between Java bean types based on the annotation approach.
-It is a Java annotation processor for generating the type-safe bean mapping classes.
+It is a Java annotation processor for generating type-safe bean mapping classes.

 All you have to do is to define a mapper interface which declares any required mapping methods.
 During compilation, MapStruct will generate an implementation of this interface.
-This implementation uses plain Java method invocations for mapping between source and target objects, i.e. no reflection or similar.

 This is probably the simplest and quickest option for writing mapping code.
 It saves time by generating code which is generally tedious and error-prone to write your own.